John Quenneville: International play

 As a 16-year-old, Quenneville was chosen to compete with the Canada Pacific squad at the 2013 World U-17 Hockey Challenge, and he helped Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.

+Coaching career

+On September 26, 2025 the Binghamton Black Bears announced Quenneville's hiring as an assistant coach for the upcoming season.
+Quenneville helped lead the franchise to its third straight Commissioner's Cup title as the Black Bears defeated the Pee Dee IceCats on May 9, 2026.

 Personal life

-Quenneville's older brother Peter was drafted in the seventh round by the Columbus Blue Jackets in the 2013 NHL entry draft, and his younger brother David Quenneville was drafted 200th overall in the 2016 NHL entry draft.
+Quenneville's older brother Peter was drafted in the seventh round by the Columbus Blue Jackets in the 2013 NHL entry draft, and his younger brother David Quenneville was drafted 200th overall in the 2016 NHL entry draft by the New York Islanders.
 Former NHL player and head coach Joel Quenneville is his first cousin, once-removed.
 Former NHL defenseman Johnny Boychuk is his uncle by marriage.